edgraham/BinSanity/README.md

 Currently the thresholds written into the script place bins into categories using the following parameters:<p>
 * High completion: greater than 95% complete with < 10% redundancy, greater than 80% with <5% redundancy,  or > 50% with < 2% redundacy
-* Low completion: less than 50% complete with > 90% strain heterogeneity
+* Low completion: less than 50% complete with <5%redundancy
+* Strain redundancy: greater than 90% complete with > 90% strain heterogeneity
 * High Redundancy: 80% complete with >10% redundacy, or 50% complete > 5% redundacy
 <p>
 The program is written in to the script `Binsanity-wf`, but can also be called as a stand alone script available in the Utils.
 It is run as: <p>